 From a troop number point of view, the war was small: a few thousand allied troops pitted against a couple of thousand communist insurgents.
 Such numbers, however, shouldn’t fool us about the conflict’s intensity and significance.

 As already hinted, geography dictated importance.
-The Strait of Hormuz, where 1/5 of the world’s oil supply sails daily, skirts the Omani coast.
-This shipping lane, 21 miles at its narrowest point, is the world’s most valuable petroleum sea passage and a strategic choke point.
+The Strait of Hormuz, where one-fifth of the world’s oil supply passes through daily, skirts the Omani coast.
+This shipping lane, 21 miles at its narrowest point, is the world’s most valuable petroleum sea passage and a strategic chokepoint.
 If Oman had succumbed to Communism, the West’s oil supply would’ve been in jeopardy and the world could’ve been a very different place today.
-The Iranian Revolution a few years later in 1979, further accentuated the paramountcy of a free Oman.
+(The Iranian revolution of 1978, which toppled the Shah, further increased the paramountcy of a free Oman.)

 And why Britain?